UPDATED October, 2023

 If you have a confirmed COVID diagnosis via a positive test, you may feel overwhelmed or confused about what to do next.
-While guidance and resources may differ across jurisdictions, there are a few things you can do immediately to protect both yourself and those around you.
+Don't worry: there are a few things you can do immediately to protect both yourself and those around you.

 1. Isolate immediately.